Advanced public speaking training Nick Skellon Professional Speaker Overcome fear of public speaking Microphone Basic public speaking training

 Pathos – the speaker’s power of stirring and connecting with the emotions of his audience.
 Think of the English words empathy or sympathy.

-If we take these two terms and use them as axes, we create a matrix as shown below which has four basic presentational styles.
+If we take logic and emotion and use the terms as axes, we create a matrix as shown below which has four basic presentational styles.

 Style number one is low on both emotion and logic; I call such speakers 'Planks' because they have all the appeal of a piece of wood.
 They stand motionless behind lecterns and read from a prepared script without even looking at the audience in a dull (and often very fast) monotone.